JacLight/appmint-form/DOCKER_README.md

 ## Prerequisites

 - Docker installed on your machine
-- Access to a container registry (Docker Hub, Google Container Registry, AWS ECR, etc.)
+- Access to Docker Hub with permissions to push to jaclight/fundu repository
 - kubectl configured to connect to your Kubernetes cluster
+- Image pull secret "dockerhubkey" configured in your Kubernetes cluster

 ## Building and Pushing the Docker Image